JanekDev/FalloutOOP/README.md

 <p align="center"><img src="img/map.png" /></p>

 ## Final remarks
-This project is under MIT license which is also accesable in this repository.
+This project is under the MIT license which is also accesable in this repository.